-Table 4: Examples of Proactive Risk Management Evaluation Activities
+Table 4.
+Examples of Proactive Risk Management Evaluation Activities

-Cultural Risk Awareness Encourage employees to look for cybersecurity risk issues before they become significant.
-Risk Response Training Train employees and partners on enterprise strategy, risk appetite, and selected risk responses.
+Example Risk Area Example Supporting Activities Risk Response Training Train employees and partners on enterprise strategy, risk appetite, and selected risk responses.
 Risk Management Performance Discuss the impact of cybersecurity risk on every employee and partner and why the effective management of risks is an important part of everyone's job.
 Risk Response Preparedness Conduct exercises to provide practical and meaningful experience in recognizing, reporting, and responding to cybersecurity risk scenarios.
 Risk Management Governance Remind staff of organizational policies and procedures that are established to help improve risk awareness and response.
 Risk Transparency Enable an environment where employees and partners may openly and proactively report potential risk situations without fear of reprisal.

-- A comprehensive risk evaluation process at all hierarchical levels, particularly at the enterprise level, enables effective and efficient detection of positive risk trends that can be exploited or negative risk trends that must be rapidly addressed to avoid harmful impact. - 5.4 Adjusting Risk Responses - Based on the evaluation, risk managers adjust their risk response approach.
-In some cases, the - evaluation will provide evidence that risk response has been effective and is efficiently achieving - the necessary level of risk treatment.
-In other cases, adjustments may be necessary to risk - direction, risk treatment, or both. - 1044 The composite set of enterprise risk likelihood and impact is something besides and not - necessarily equivalent to the sum of the risk analyses described in the various CSRRs.
-As - 1046 controls are applied throughout the enterprise, and as indicators are produced (and reported - through metrics), various managers and leaders will consider the evaluation produced in the - previous section.
-Given the resulting observations, several adjustments may be warranted, as - described below.
+A comprehensive risk evaluation process at all hierarchical levels, particularly at the enterprise level, enables the effective and efficient detection of positive risk trends that can be exploited or negative risk trends that must be rapidly addressed to avoid harmful impact.

+5.4.
+Adjusting Risk Responses

+Based on the evaluation, risk managers adjust their risk response approach.
+In some cases, the evaluation will provide evidence that risk response has been effective and is efficiently achieving the necessary level of risk treatment.
+In other cases, adjustments to risk direction, risk treatment, or both may be necessary.

+Aristotle is commonly credited with teaching that the whole is not the same as the sum of its parts.
+Such an observation highlights that the composite set of enterprise risk likelihood and impact is something besides and not necessarily equivalent to the sum of the risk analyses described in the various CSRRs.

+As controls are applied throughout the enterprise, and as indicators are produced (and reported through metrics), various managers and leaders will consider the evaluation produced in the previous section.
+Given the resulting observations, several adjustments may be warranted, as described below.

-- Adjust Strategic Direction Based on collective results, senior leaders might update risk appetite statements to increase or decrease risk limits, potentially including adjusting specific quantitative direction.
-In addition to or in place of risk appetite adjustment, risk tolerance interpretation may similarly be adjusted to take advantage of opportunities or to reduce the likelihood or impact from harmful risks. - Adjusting Risk Responses To address inconsistent responses to risks or to achieve a different result, leaders might choose to direct specific response actions to one or more risk scenarios.
-For example, if some organizations decided to mitigate a given risk type and others chose to accept it, risk managers might clarify which treatment is the appropriate response or clarify the criteria by which that decision is made.
-As with previous discussions, this adjustment might either be to reduce the overall exposure by enacting a more stringent response, or it might direct a loosening of restrictions to gain some advantage in exchange for a measured risk increase.
+- Adjust Strategic Direction Based on collective results, senior leaders may update risk appetite statements to increase or decrease risk limits, such as adjusting specific quantitative direction.
+In addition to or in place of risk appetite adjustment, risk tolerance interpretation may similarly be adjusted to take advantage of opportunities or to reduce the likelihood or impact of harmful risks. - Adjusting Risk Responses To address inconsistent responses to risks or to achieve a different result, leaders may choose to direct specific response actions to one or more risk scenarios.
+For example, if some organizations decided to mitigate a given risk type and others chose to accept it, risk managers may clarify which treatment is the appropriate response (or clarify the criteria by which that decision is made).
+As with previous discussions, this adjustment may be to reduce the overall exposure by enacting a more stringent response, or it may direct a loosening of restrictions to gain some advantage in exchange for a measured risk increase.
 Such changes may occur gradually to ensure sufficient CSRM at all hierarchical levels.